Poking Holes in Einhorn's PTON Thesis

 And it still wouldn’t be enough.
 Not even by half.

-I’m aware that this is unlikely to be how Einhorn has modeled PTON’s cost savings — but if we’ve already cut employee costs by 90% and it’s still not enough, what will?
-The margin of error built into this scenario is already humungous, yet it remains inadequate.
+I’m aware that this is unlikely to be exactly how Einhorn has modeled PTON’s cost savings — but if we’ve already cut employee costs by 90% and it’s still not enough, what will?
+The margin of error built into this scenario is already humungous, yet it still remains inadequate.

 Et tu, Multiple?